asreview/asreview/docs/source/features/pre_screening.rst

 The feature extraction technique determines the method how text is translated into a vector that can be used by the classifier.
 The default is TF-IDF (Term Frequency-Inverse Document Frequency) from `SKLearn <https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html>`_.
-It works well in combination with Naive Bayes and other fast training models.
+It works well in combination with Naïve Bayes and other fast training models.
 Another option is Doc2Vec provided by the `gensim <https://radimrehurek.com/gensim/>`_ package which needs to be installed manually.
 To use it, install the gensim package manually: